-These four properties form the basis of our verification technique.
+concurrent modifications have finished to be low (whereas all intermediate values read during concurrent modification will always have to be treated as high).
 In the rest of this section, we will build on and expand on this basic idea: We will relax some of the properties to make our verification technique more complete and more widely applicable, and we will explain how we check each of the four properties on the program to be verified.